Abstract

 Rodgers, G.B., Reducing bicycle accidents: a reevaluation of the impacts of the CPSC bicycle standard and helmet use, Journal of Products Liability, 11, pp. 307-317, 1988.

-This study focused on hard-shell helmets that provide better protection than soft-shell helmets.
-Though this study was published a year before the announcement of compulsory helmet wearing as Federal policy, the Federal Office of Road Safety (FORS) gave no warning about it to the ministers who decided on the policy.
-The FORS did not act upon the 1985 committee”s recommendation that it should establish the costs and benefits of universal bicycle helmet usage.
+This study focused on hard-shell helmets, that provide better protection than soft-shell helmets.
+The Federal Office of Road Safety (FORS) gave no warning about it to the ministers who decided on the compulsory helmet policy.
+The FORS did not act upon the 1985 committee’s recommendation that it should establish the costs and benefits of universal bicycle helmet usage.
 The FORS, the proper authority to advise government on the efficacy of helmet wearing, did no evaluation of it.
-Though the stated purpose of the compulsory helmet wearing was to reduce the cost of bicycling injuries to the community, the FORS did not seek advice from the National Health and Medical Research Council or other health authority.
+The stated purpose of the compulsory helmet wearing was to reduce the cost of bicycling injuries.
+Yet the FORS did not seek advice from the National Health and Medical Research Council or other health authority.
 This was negligence.

 The government ignored evidence showing that helmeted cyclists had a higher fatality rate

-By 1989, just before the government decided to introduce compulsory wearing of bicycle helmets, an officially commissioned survey showed that public support for it was 92% for children and 83% for all riders.
-Politicians sometimes do what most people believe should be done, regardless of its effectiveness, as mentioned here:
+Just before the government decided to introduce compulsory bicycle helmets, an officially commissioned survey showed that public support for it was 92% for children and 83% for all riders.
+Politicians sometimes follow popular beliefs, regardless of their effectiveness:

 The Prime Minister categorised compulsory wearing of bicycle helmets as a known and effective measure.
-This cannot be true as it had never been tried anywhere in the world before.
-The evidence indicated caution towards compulsory helmet wearing, particularly with soft-shell helmets that provide questionable protection while increasing the risk of brain injury.
-Helmet law believers could have pushed for a trial to better understand the law”s effectiveness and side effects.
-Instead, the government deployed across the nation an unproven policy without plans to assess its effectiveness.
+This cannot be true as it had never been tried before.
+Government’s own research warned against increased brain injury from bicycle helmets.
+A trial for such experimental measure would have been appropriate.
+Instead, the government imposed across the nation an unproven policy without plans to assess its effectiveness.

 blank